BastiTee/python-boilerplate/README.md

 ## Future ideas and todos

-- Include [tox](https://tox.readthedocs.io/) for supported Python versions
 - Introduce [black](https://github.com/psf/black) in favour of other linters
+- Introce Python 3.7 and Python 3.10 to test matrix

 ## Licensing